f5devcentral/xcwaapdemoguide/README.rst

 For the next step you need to have the `kubectl tool <https://kubernetes.io/docs/tasks/tools/#kubectl>`_.

-In your client environemtn, open the command line interface (cli) and run the **kubectl** tool to execute a command to deploy the sample app.
+In your client environment, open the command line interface (cli) and run the **kubectl** tool to execute a command to deploy the sample app.
 Type the path to the downloaded credentials file for the kubeconfig parameter. **vk8s-manifest.yaml** you can find in this project repository.

 ```
 kubectl --kubeconfig {{ path to the credentials file  }} apply -f vk8s-manifest.yaml